jakephelan1/Credit-Genie/README.md

 FancyImpute: Advanced imputation of missing values

 ### Setup and Installation
-To set up and run this project locally, follow these steps:
+To set up and run this project locally, follow these steps.
+Note that steps 5 and 6 are optional and are included for model training reproducibility.
+If you only want to test the app, you can skip steps 5 and 6 as they are already done here:

 1. **Clone the Repository**